NarkoPraxis/OmniSearch/readme.md

 1. move queries to background threads to accomodate large databases / queries
 2. support multiple database connection methods, not just reading .db files
-3. provide more usage options for when the user knows they have an email, full name, or address etc -should allow more optimized fuzzy searchs
+3. provide more usage options for when the user knows they have an email, full name, or address etc
+	- should allow for more optimized fuzzy searchs
 4. provide more options in config file for default behaviors.
-	-right now "maxResults" is the only option, which controlls how many results are returned inside slack.
+	- right now "maxResults" is the only option, which controls how many results are returned inside slack.